Search

 • a seller of goods sends its Terms and Conditions to the buyer with a sales quotation which states that the seller’s Terms and Conditions will apply to the sale

-• the buyer has its own Terms and Conditions for the purchase of goods and sends these to the seller along with the buyer’s acceptance of the seller’s sales quotation
+• the buyer has its own Terms and Conditions for the purchase of goods and sends these to the seller along with the buyer’s acceptance of the seller’s sales quotation, in an attempt to apply and make its terms and conditions legally binding

 • the seller starts making deliveries of goods to the buyer under the contract

-• a dispute subsequently arises between them and, as their Terms and Conditions deal with the disputed matter in a different way, the question arises as to which Terms and Conditions apply to the contract.
+• a dispute subsequently arises between them and, as their Terms and Conditions deal with the disputed matter in a different way, the question arises as to which of their Terms and Conditions are legally binding and apply to the contract.

 The answer will generally depend on when the contract was concluded and whose Terms and Conditions had been incorporated into the contract at that stage.
 Often, this will be the party which last put forward its Terms and Conditions (assuming the other party had not expressly rejected them).
 In this case, the buyer is likely to have made a contractual offer to the seller when the buyer sent its acceptance of the seller’s sales quotation.
 This offer was accepted by the seller when it started to perform the contract.